BATS glitch affected far fewer trades than originally thought

 The actual cost to BATS customers was around $17,000, not the around $420,000 originally thought, spokesman Randy Williams added.

-BATS, which is the third-largest U.S. stock exchange by volume, behind NYSE Euronext and Nasdaq OMX Group , also said it successfully deployed a fix for the problem on Friday.
+BATS, which is the third-largest U.S. stock exchange by volume, behind NYSE Euronext NYX.N and Nasdaq OMX Group (NDAQ.O), also said it successfully deployed a fix for the problem on Friday.

 The problem had existed from the time BATS became an exchange in 2008, and was difficult to detect because the transactions in question were a small fraction of the 12.1 billion trades on BATS options and equities markets during the time frame, BATS said earlier in January.